Friezer-85/cas-oauth-laravel/README.md

 <br /><ins>**Requirements :**</ins>

-* Install the package using `composer require micorksen/cas-oauth-laravel` and install your Socialite's driver, you're ready to go.
+* Install the package using `composer require micorksen/cas-oauth-laravel` and install your Socialite's driver.
+BOOM!
+You're ready to go.
 * Create a service in the `config/services.php` file, like this :
 ```php
 return [